 Because of concerns about the negative impacts of ship recycling practices around the world, Matson’s policy expressly requires that its vessels sold for recycling be directed to environmentally responsible and safe recycling facilities.

 Matson’s goal is zero significant spills.
-We strive to prevent all types of spills through a combination of comprehensive written procedures, training, and proactive maintenance of vessels and equipment to prevent spills.
-If a spill does occur, we activate our oil spill response plan.
+To meet this goal, we employ a combination of written procedures, training, and proactive maintenance of vessels and equipment.
+Under these procedures, if a spill does occur, we activate our response plans.

 Protecting Ocean Health and Biodiversity

 To protect our oceans and safeguard marine life, we have implemented robust policies, procedures, and programs designed to properly manage waste and prevent ocean contamination.

 In 1993, Matson became the first container vessel operator to adopt a zero solid waste policy .
 Our “Greentainer” program uses a revenue slot on every voyage for the collection of all non-food solid waste for transfer to recycling, waste to energy, or other environmentally regulated disposal facilities on shore.
 Other than food waste, this ensures that no solid waste aboard our vessels is thrown overboard.
 We are also reducing solid waste associated with our office and terminal operations.

 Matson was a pioneer in installing ballast water treatment systems to prevent the spread of invasive species.